Thelymitra ixioides

-Thelymitra ixioides, known as the spotted sun orchid or dotted sun orchid, is a species of orchid that is native to southern and eastern Australia and to New Zealand.
+Thelymitra ixioides, known as spotted sun orchid or dotted sun orchid, is a species of orchid that is native to southern and eastern Australia and to New Zealand.
 It has a single long, thin, dark green leaf and up to ten flowers which occur in a range of colours, most commonly blue to purple but usually with small, dark blue spots.
 It is a variable species, similar to T. juncifolia which has smaller flowers.

 Description

 Thelymitra ixioides is a tuberous, perennial herb with a single channelled or corrugated, dark green thread-like to lance-shaped leaf 200-300 mm long and 10-15 mm wide with a purplish base.
 Between two and ten usually blue to purple flowers with small darker blue spots, 30-40 mm wide are borne on a flowering stem 300-600 mm tall.
 The flowers are sometimes pinkish, greenish or white and occasionally lack spots.
 The sepals and petals are 15-20 mm long and 9-12 mm wide.
 The column is white or blue, 4-6 mm long and about 3 mm wide.
 The lobe on the top of the anther is yellow with a dark blue band on the back and several rows of crowded, finger-like glands with yellow or orange tips.
 The side lobes have dense, toothbrush-like tufts of white, pink or bluish hairs.
 The flowers are sometimes self-pollinating but more commonly insect pollinated.
 Flowering occurs from September to December.